💡 Presently sponsored by: ScriptRunner

 Exploring the Azure Key Vault Security workbook

-When launching Azure Sentinel and navigating to Workbooks, we can search for templates that are ready-made for us to consume and modify according to our needs.
+When launching Microsoft Sentinel and navigating to Workbooks, we can search for templates that are ready-made for us to consume and modify according to our needs.

 Search for "vault", and find the "Azure Key Vault Security" workbook by Microsoft.